Programs and Lectures

 Travel Boundaries -- At this time I do not travel outside the Chicagoland area.
 However, this is a generous area that includes southern Wisconsin, western Indiana and anything within a 100 mile radius of Elmhurst, Illinois.

-Blending Herbs -- This lecture uses various methods and materials to create several dips, dressings and spreads.
+Crafting Herbal Blends -- This lecture uses various methods and materials to create several dips, dressings and spreads.
 Included is a detailed discussion of flavor families and choosing herbs to prepare the various foods.
 Once students are well-versed in herb flavors they will choose and mix herbs for various ingredients like salads, vegetables, fruits, etc. Methods of blending and melding herb flavors are discussed and recipes are demonstrated and sampled.
-(The fee for this program is $200)
+(The fee for this program is $225.00 for up to 35 people $3.00 per person for any number over 35)